rust-lang/cargo/src/doc/config.md

 Cargo allows to have local configuration for a particular project or global configuration (like git).
 Cargo also extends this ability to a hierarchical strategy.
-If, for example, cargo were invoked in `/home/foo/bar/baz`, then the following configuration files would be probed for:
+If, for example, Cargo were invoked in `/home/foo/bar/baz`, then the following configuration files would be probed for:

 * `/home/foo/bar/baz/.cargo/config`